Milofow/Milofow/Research/Agile Research.md

 <br>

 ### Agile manifesto
-Aside these tools there is also the agile manifesto it is created by 17 people to help other people use agile by doing and helping them do it.
-This pieces is taken from the manifesto and explains some of its meaning:
+Aside from these tools, there is also the agile manifesto, it is created by 17 people to help other people use agile by doing and helping them do it.
+This piece is taken from the manifesto and explains some of its meaning:

 > **Individuals and interactions** over processes and tools
 >